Do you want an in on the key principles and methods that make up the basis of a successful text-only designs for clothes? Then buckle up!

 Why limit yourself to your own imagination when you have thousands of ideas floating around on the web?
 All you need to do is find them.

-Your niche + search on Amazon
+Your Niche + Search on Amazon

 With this simple hack, you’ll be swimming in new t-shirt ideas in no time.
 First, determine your niche.
-If you’re short on niche ideas, check out this extensive list of niche markets.

 Let’s say you want to explore the ‘bread baking’ niche in more detail.
 Head to Amazon and type in “bread baking shirt” in the search field, then sort the results by average customer review to get a 360-view on what’s trending on the market.
 If you have your account set up with Amazon Merch, you will also be able to see the total sales for each item, which is helpful with gauging any idea’s profitability.

-Word / phrase + search on Amazon
+Word / Phrase + Search on Amazon

 This idea leverages Amazon’s auto-complete and has the capacity to feed your brain with interesting (and often unexpected) ideas.
 All you need to do is type in one or two words of a chosen phrase, say “why not”, “did you” or “this guy” and look at the suggestions that Amazon will bring up.